mohamedelsharkawy-coder/Real-Time-American-Sign-Language-Recognition/README.md

 ![Watch Demo](media/demo.gif)

 ## Description
 It is a sign language recognition project, used to ease the communication between normal people and deaf-mute individuals.
-The project focuses on recognizing American Sign Language (ASL) hand gestures for the following signs: Goodbye, Hello, Help, Sorry, Thank you.
+The project focuses on recognizing American Sign Language (ASL) using hand gestures for the following signs: Goodbye, Hello, Help, Sorry, Thank you.

 ## ASL Signs
 ![Goodbye](media/Goodbye.jpg "Goodbye") | ![Hello](media/Hello.jpg "Hello")